Matthew E. Welsh: Tax increases

 In the 1962 mid-term election Republicans strengthened their majority in the House and retook the Senate.
 To cajole them into action, Welsh submitted two budgets to them.
 One "balanced budget" made drastic cuts in education and state services.
 A second "budget of needs" continued adequate funding of the state government, and increased funding and spending in different areas, resulting in a $447 million difference between the two biennial budgets.
-The General Assembly discarded both of Welsh's budgets, claiming he was trying make the budget process political by giving the assembly two bad choices; they believed there was better third option.
+The General Assembly discarded both of Welsh's budgets, claiming he was trying make the budget process political by giving the assembly two bad choices; they believed there was a better third option.
 They passed their own budget, which made a significant cut in spending but did not authorize any new taxation.
 Assembly leaders recommended using the reserve fund to cover the deficit until the national economy could recover.

 After the General Assembly adjourned, Welsh launched a campaign advocating increased taxes.
 He argued that the state could not risk waiting on the economy to recover and that a long-term deficit would use the entire reserve fund and leave the state in a desperate condition.
 He advocated a plan of tax increases in every many area he called the "2-2-2 plan".
 It would impose a 2% sales tax for the first time in the state, raise the state income tax to 2% on net income for individuals, and 2% on the net income of corporations.
-Additionally, he advocated an increased tax on cigarettes to construct two new bridge in the state.
+Additionally, he advocated an increased tax on cigarettes to construct two new bridges in the state.
 After announcing his plan, he called a 38-day special session beginning March 12, 1963, of the General Assembly to consider and adopt his plan.
 After the House wrangled on the issue for two weeks, they passed the plan.
 In the Senate, the body had a tie vote in which the Republican lieutenant governor cast the break vote, passing the measure.
 The bill was largely unaltered from Welsh's original proposal, and named one of the new bridges in Welsh's honor, the Matthew E. Welsh Bridge.